xcp-ng/xcp-ng.github.io/_posts/2018-03-31-first-xcp-ng-release.md

 comments: true
 ---

-We said the first XCP-ng release would be available in Q1.
+We said "the first XCP-ng release will be available in Q1".
 Guess what? **We did it**.

 > Mirror, mirror, where's your fastest server?
 We need your help to host this ISO everywhere in the world to get better download speed.
 If you can provide a mirror, please let us know where (link and hosting country) on [Twitter](https://twitter.com/xcpng), IRC (#xcp-ng on Freenode) or in the comment section.
 We'll add it here then.